Markup language

-Some markup languages, such as the widely used HTML, have pre-defined presentation semantics, meaning that their specification prescribes some aspects of how to present the structured data on particular media.
-HTML, like DocBook, Open eBook, JATS, and many others is based on the markup meta-languages SGML and XML.
+Some markup languages, such as the widely used HTML, have pre-defined presentation semantics, meaning that their specifications prescribe some aspects of how to present the structured data on particular media.
+HTML, like DocBook, Open eBook, JATS, and many others, is based on the markup metalanguages XML and SGML.
 That is, SGML and XML allow designers to specify particular schemas, which determine which elements, attributes, and other features are permitted, and where.

-One extremely important characteristic of most markup languages is that they allow intermingling markup with document content such as text and pictures.
+A key characteristic of most markup languages is that they allow combining markup with content such as text and pictures.
 For example, if a few words in a sentence need to be emphasized, or identified as a proper name, defined term, or another special item, the markup may be inserted between the characters of the sentence.
-This is quite different structurally from traditional databases, where it is by definition impossible to have data that is within a record but not within any field.
-Furthermore, markup for human-readable texts must maintain order: it would not suffice to make each paragraph of a book into a "paragraph" record, where those records do not maintain order.

 Etymology

-The noun markup is derived from the traditional publishing practice called "marking up" a manuscript, which involves adding handwritten annotations in the form of conventional symbolic printer's instructions — in the margins and the text of a paper or a printed manuscript.
+The word markup is derived from the traditional publishing practice of marking up a manuscript, which involves adding handwritten annotations in the form of conventional symbolic printer's instructions—in the margins and text of a paper or printed manuscript.

-For centuries, this task was done primarily by skilled typographers known as "markup men" or "d markers" who marked up text to indicate what typeface, style, and size should be applied to each part, and then passed the manuscript to others for typesetting by hand or machine.
+For centuries, this task was done primarily by skilled typographers known as markup men or markers who marked up text to indicate what typeface, style, and size should be applied to each part, and then passed the manuscript to others for typesetting by hand or machine.

-The markup was also commonly applied by editors, proofreaders, publishers, and graphic designers, and indeed by document authors, all of whom might also mark other things, such as corrections, changes, etc.
+The markup was also commonly applied by editors, proofreaders, publishers, and graphic designers, and by authors themselves, all of whom might also mark things such as corrections and changes.

-Types of markup language
+Types

-There are three main general categories of electronic markup, articulated in Coombs, Renear, and DeRose (1987), and Bray (2003).
+There are three general categories of electronic markup, articulated by James Coombs, Allen Renear, and Steven DeRose in 1987, and Tim Bray in 2003.

 Presentational markup

-The kind of markup used by traditional word-processing systems: binary codes embedded within document text that produce the WYSIWYG ("what you see is what you get") effect.
+Presentational markup is used by traditional word-processing systems.
+Binary codes embedded within document text produce the WYSIWYG ('what you see is what you get') effect.
 Such markup is usually hidden from human users, even authors and editors.
-Properly speaking, such systems use procedural and/or descriptive markup underneath but convert it to "present" to the user as geometric arrangements of type.
+Such systems use procedural and descriptive markup internally but convert them to present the user with formatted arrangements of type.